Thanks to the Splorers (that's you) we create a party like no other, based on respect, doing good, feeling great and having a whole lot of fun.

 Respect - Whakaute

-Turn off taps, rinse off in the moana and the lagoon and please be dope, use no soap (look after the creatures that live here, no shampoo and especially no products with micro beads!
+Turn off taps, rinse off in the moana and the lagoon and please be dope, use no soap - look after the creatures that live here, no shampoo and especially no products with micro beads!

 He aha te mea nui ō te ao?
 He tangata, he tangata, he tangata.